Jan de Hartog

 Jan de Hartog (April 22, 1914 – September 22, 2002) was a Dutch playwright, novelist and occasional social critic who moved to the United States in the early 1960s and became a Quaker.

 Early life

-Jan de Hartog was born to a Dutch Calvinist minister and professor of theology, Arnold Hendrik, and his wife, Lucretia de Hartog, who herself was a lecturer in medieval mysticism, in 1914.
-He was raised in the city of Haarlem, in the Netherlands.
+In 1914, Jan de Hartog was born to a Dutch Calvinist minister and professor of theology, Arnold Hendrik, and his wife, Lucretia de Hartog, who was a lecturer in medieval mysticism.
+He was raised in Haarlem in the Netherlands.

-At around the age of 11, he ran away to become a cabin boy, otherwise referred to as a "sea mouse", on board a Dutch fishing boat.
-His father had him brought home, but shortly afterwards, Jan ran off to sea again.
-The experiences thus gained became material for some of his future novels, like many of his other life experiences.
+When he was 10 year old, de Hartog ran away to become a cabin boy on board a Dutch fishing boat.
+Despite his father having returned de Hartog home, when he was 12 years old, de Hartog ran away to a steamer in the Baltic.

-At 16, he briefly attended the Kweekschool voor de Zeevaart in Amsterdam, a training college for the Dutch merchant marine, but only for year.
-His own account was that he was expelled and was told emphatically by his angry schoolmaster, "This school is not for pirates!"
+At 16, he attended the Kweekschool voor de Zeevaart in Amsterdam, a training college for the Dutch merchant marine.

-De Hartog was a coal shoveller on the night shifts with the Amsterdam Harbour Police until 1932.
-As he often had spare time, he began to write there.
+De Hartog shoveled coal at night with the Amsterdam Harbour Police until 1932.